WICG/navigation-api/README.md

 This new `window.appHistory` API [layers](#integration-with-the-existing-history-api-and-spec) on top of the existing API and specification infrastructure, with well-defined interaction points.
 The main differences are that it is scoped to the current origin and frame, and it is designed to be pleasant to use instead of being a historical accident with many sharp edges.

+## Summary

+There's a lot going on here, and this explainer tries to really explain it!
+Here's the short version.

+The existing [history API](https://developer.mozilla.org/en-US/docs/Web/API/History) is bad, especially for single-page applications.
+This leads to user-facing pain in the form of lost state and broken back buttons, and developer-facing pain in the form of maintaining lots of hacky code to achieve the desired user experience.

+The proposed `window.appHistory` API solves this by providing the following:

+- Robust introspection and state tracking for your web application's entire history list.
+For example, instead of a single `history.state` value which disappears whenever the user performs a fragment navigation, and an unreliable `length` property, you can inspect the URL and state of any past or future history entry.
+Instead of [unreliable](https://github.com/whatwg/html/issues/5562) `popstate` and `hashchange` events, you get a `currentchange` event which fires on any change in the current history entry.

+- Built-in interception of all navigations, no matter how they are initiated.
+This means that instead of forcing all parts of your application through a router-library-supplied navigation function, or adding a global `click` handler to catch `<a>` clicks and convert them into single-page navigations, you can listen to a central `navigate` event and use that to update the DOM to perform a single-page app navigation.
+This `navigate` event gets all sorts of useful information, such as the destiniation URL and state, whether the navigation was user-initiated, any form data that was submitted, and more.

+- More ergonomic navigation methods.
+For example, instead of `history.pushState(undefined, undefined, url)`, you can use `appHistory.push({ url })`.
+And the latter will return a promise, to signal when the navigation completes!
+Similarly, instead of `history.go(n)`, you can use `appHistory.navigateTo(key)`, where `key` is a unique identifier that each app history entry has.

+A key reason for this new API, as opposed to extending the `window.history` API, is because we need to avoid `window.history`'s original sin: its over-broad scope.
+In particular, if an iframe navigates, this contributes to the user's view of session history, e.g. what happens when they press the back button.
+But for application code, this is not helpful: iframe navigations are generally independent of the application, so the fact that they can mess with session history makes `history.back()` and `history.state` unreliable.
+Similarly, because clicking back can cause the user to move across origins, `window.history` includes cross-origin information, which means we can't add better introspection facilities (such as the [previously-proposed `history.index`](https://github.com/whatwg/html/issues/2710)) without leaking cross-origin information.
+App history separates the user's view of history from the web application's, by giving a view onto the same-origin, same-frame, contiguous history entries only.
+This opens the door to allow in-depth introspection and manipulation of the history list.

+Additionally, when single-page navigations are implemented by intercepting the `navigate` event, they become first-class citizens.
+Browser features like the loading spinner, or accessibility technology, can key off of this standardized entry point.
+And other APIs like performance timing APIs can measure the duration of such navigations.

+If this sounds intriguing, read on for the details!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ## Table of contents